 Your sofa is one of the most significant furniture investments you will make as it is expected to serve you for many years.
 You will probably use your sofa every day and so it is a piece of furniture which will have an enormous influence on your lifestyle and the overall appearance of your home.
 So, it is vital that you find the right one!
 Choosing a new sofa should be an enjoyable experience but can be daunting too as there is so much to think about.
 You must find a sofa which fulfils all of your needs and there are several factors to consider.
 The EZ Living range features a fabulous collection of stylish sofas with something to suit all tastes and spaces.
-With endless styles and sizes of sofa available we’ve created an EZ buying guide that you can use to help you discover the perfect sofa and the reduce time in the decision-making process.
+With endless styles and sizes of sofa available we’ve created an EZ buying guide to help you with your decision making process.

 It is incredible how often you find yourself sitting on your sofa and how many functions this piece of furniture must fulfil.
 Think carefully about how you will use your sofa and choose a design which will fit seamlessly into your day to day life.
 Your sofa should solve your problems not create them!

 Your new sofa will be the place where you relax in front of the television or where you sit down to read.
 If you are likely to spend a great deal of time relaxing, then comfort is key and should be a primary consideration when selecting your furniture.
 You should consider investing in a recliner to maximise your comfort, especially if you enjoy a snooze and if you like to put your feet up, look for a sofa with a matching footstool.

 Do you enjoy entertaining?
 When family and friends visit your home, they will need somewhere to sit!
 Choose a seating arrangement which will enable you to accommodate your regular visitors.